-Analysis of C++ projects based on JSON Compilation Database
+Analysis of C and C++ projects based on JSON Compilation Database

 - General information

 - Running the analysis and getting the report

 One of the ways to represent the structure of a C++ project is the JSON Compilation Database format.
 It's a file that contains the compilation parameters necessary to create object files from the source code of a project.
 Usually, the file has the name 'compile_commands.json'.
 A compilation database in JSON-format consists of an array of "command objects", where each command object specifies one way a translation unit is compiled in the project.

 You can use the 'compile_commands.json' file to compile a project or analyze the project by third-party utilities.
 The PVS-Studio C and C++ analyzer works with this format as well.

 To analyze the project on Linux and macOS, you need to use 'pvs-studio-analyzer' utility.
 To analyze the project on Windows, use 'CompileCommandsAnalyzer.exe' utility.
 The utility is usually located in the 'C:\Program Files (x86)\PVS-Studio' folder.

 To start the analysis and get the report, you need to run two commands.

 pvs-studio-analyzer analyze -f path_to_compile_commands.json \ -l path_to_PVS-Studio.lic -o pvs.log -e excludepath -j<N> plog-converter -a GA:1,2 -t tasklist -o project.tasks pvs.log